cattsao/cattsao.github.io/DockerCompose.md

   front-tier:
   back-tier:
 ````
+First, I cloned the repository with `https://github.com/dockersamples/example-voting-app.git`.
+Then I changed directories into it.
+To build necessary images and start services, I ran `sudo docker compose up --build`, but it didn't work.

 To fix the issue, I ran ip link and saw my MTU was too large.
 To reduce the size I edited the `/etc/docker.daemon.json` to include "mtu": 1300.
 I tried restarting Docker and testing it with `sudo docker run hello-world` but it still wasn't working.